CA SALESPERSON EXAM PREP EDGE » Summer 2021 » Laws of Agency and Fiduciary Duties

 Which of the following statements about the fiduciary duty of confidentiality is true?

-A. It ends with the termination of the agency agreement.
+A. It never conflicts with the duty of disclosure.

 B. It encompasses any and all information the client tells the agent, not just confidential information.